franklinqin0/blog/docs/blog/you_and_your_research.md

 (End of the General Research Colloquium Talk.)

-## BIOGRAPHICAL SKETCH OF RICHARD HAMMING
+## Biographical Sketch of Richard Hamming

 Richard W. Hamming was born February 11, 1915, in Chicago, Illinois.
 His formal education was marked by the following degrees (all in mathematics): B.S.
 1937, University of Chicago; M.A.
 1939, University of Nebraska; and Ph.D.
 1942, University of Illinois.
 His early experience was obtained at Los Alamos 1945-1946, i.e. at the close of World War II, where he managed the computers used in building the first atomic bomb.
 From there he went directly to Bell Laboratories where he spent thirty years in various aspects of computing, numerical analysis, and management of computing, i.e. 1946-1976.
 On July 23, 1976 he "moved his office" to the Naval Postgraduate School in Monterey, California where he taught, supervised research, and wrote books.